Madeline Lemire, Salem, Ohio

 She attended the Damascus Friends Church and enjoyed bingo, crafts, painting and spending time with family and friends.

-She is survived by her children, Michelle Coco and Ray Martin, both of New Hampshire, Joanne Williams and Cheryl Swank, both of Salem and Joseph Carchide of Alliance; stepchildren, Tracey Brown and Brian Carchide, both of Vermont; many grandchildren, great-grandchildren and siblings, Suzanne and Beverly Lemire of New Hampshire.
+She is survived by her children, Michelle Coco and Ray Martin both of New Hampshire, Joanne Williams and Cheryl Swank both of Salem and Joseph Carchide of Alliance; stepchildren, Tracey Brown and Brian Carchide both of Vermont; many grandchildren and great-grandchildren and siblings, Suxanne and Beverly Lemire of New Hampshire.

 In addition to her parents, she was preceded in death by a daughter, Shirley Carchide; grandson, William Choate III and a sister, Diane Lemire.